Skip to content

 Each of us has a gender identity.
 It is your sense of your own gender.
 It’s how close we feel inside to a set of gender roles.
 How we show our gender identity to others is called our gender expression.

 For a long time, many places have had two gender roles: masculinity and femininity.
 They think men should be masculine, and women should be feminine.
 Over time these places build up rules about what is masculine and what is feminine.
 What gets built is called a social construction.
 A lot of people want to change those rules because it’s not fair.
-It can hurt some people.
+These rules can hurt some people.

 In a place with two genders, these rules are called a gender binary.
 Some people don’t follow the rules for their gender binary.
 For example, a woman might work on cars, which is often thought of as a “masculine” job.
 Or a man might teach kindergarten, which is often thought of as a “feminine” job.